 What is the best LLM for MacBook Pro M4 Pro 24GB?

-Qwen3 14B is the best all-rounder.
-It runs at 28–38 tok/s on M4 Pro, fits in ~9.5GB, and outperforms older 30B models on most benchmarks.
-For reasoning tasks, DeepSeek-R1-Distill 14B edges it out.
-For maximum quality when speed matters less, Gemma 3 27B is achievable on 24GB.Can you run 27B models on 24GB RAM?
+Qwen3.5 9B is the best all-rounder.
+It fits in ~7GB, handles text and images natively, and runs at an estimated 35–45 tok/s on M4 Pro.
+For deliberate reasoning, Qwen3 14B adds explicit chain-of-thought.
+For maximum quality when speed matters less, Qwen3.5 27B is achievable on 24GB.Can you run 27B models on 24GB RAM?

 Yes, but carefully.
-Gemma 3 27B at Q4_K_M uses ~18GB.
+Qwen3.5 27B at Q4_K_M uses ~16GB.
 That works on 24GB if you close memory-heavy apps.
 With a browser, Slack, and your IDE open, you may be borderline.
 Close what you can, then run Ollama — it loads the model in a single contiguous block.

 Is 24GB enough for serious local AI work?

 For most developers and power users, yes.
-24GB handles every practical model size below 32B parameters and gives you access to models that match GPT-3.5 and early GPT-4 quality.
-The gap to 48GB matters mostly if you want 32B+ models or need to run multiple models simultaneously.
+24GB handles every practical model size below 32B parameters, and current 9B-class models deliver quality that needed 30B+ a generation ago.
+The gap to 48GB matters mostly if you want 32B+ models or need to run multiple large models simultaneously.

 How fast is the M4 Pro for LLMs compared to the M4?